hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 $ ls ~
 ```

 This prints the contents of your home directory, without you having to type the full path.
-This is because the tilde "~" is equivalent to "/home/username".
+This is because the tilde "~" is equivalent to "/home/username", as we had mentioned in the previous lesson

+#### Parent directory or ".."

-Another shortcut is "..":
+Another shortcut you encountered in the previous lesson is "..":

 ```bash
 $ ls ..
 ```

-The shortcut `..` always refers to the directory above your current directory.
-So, it prints the contents of the `unix_lesson`.
-You can also chain these together:
+The shortcut `..` always refers to the parent directory of whatever directory you are in currently.
+So, `ls ..` will print the contents of `unix_lesson`.
+You can also chain these `..` together, separated by `/`:

 ```bash
 $ ls ../..